Sports & Athletics

 Through Physical Education in the PYP, students are learning the “language” of physical movement, exploring the skills associated with the different areas of PE.
 Students learn to understand what they can and cannot do physically.
 They become aware of their own strengths and areas to develop in this discipline.

-Our aim is to stimulate students’ awareness of their own physical fitness and to simultaneously develop an interest and appreciation of sport and physical activity.
-Swimming is included in the program for students in Grades 1-5.
+Our aim is to stimulate students’ awareness of their own physical fitness and to simultaneously develop an interest in and appreciation of sport and physical activity.
+Swimming is included in the program for students in grades 1-5.

-The Jaguars program at A-JIS is intended to enrich and enhance the overall school experience.
-Athletics are an important aspect of education and should provide a wholesome environment for the development of teamwork, individual skills, positive self-esteem, and school spirit & pride through friendly inter-school competitions.
-In addition, the A-JIS athletic program provides support and motivation for students to achieve in the core-curriculum as well as provide opportunities for enrichment, skill development, and personal growth beyond those available in the classroom.
+The Jaguars program at Aoba is intended to enrich and enhance the overall school experience.
+Athletics are an important aspect of education and should provide a wholesome environment for the development of teamwork, individual skills, positive self-esteem, and school spirit and pride through friendly inter-school competitions.
+In addition, the Aoba athletic program provides support and motivation for students to achieve in the core-curriculum as well as provide opportunities for enrichment, skill development, and personal growth beyond those available in the classroom.

 - Enhance and expand learning in the classroom